ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 #### ECE 588
 - VLSI
 - One of the hardest and most infamously brutal courses
+- Professor who made the class said not to take it, it's too difficult
 - Must take if you're interested in chip design
 &nbsp;